Our Research Focus

 Message from the Directors

-🔗 Our Research Focus
+# Our Research Focus

 The Machine Perception and Cognitive Robotics Laboratory (MPCR) at Florida Atlantic University has become a nucleus for cutting-edge research in artificial intelligence (AI).
-Housed within the Center for Complex Systems and Brain Sciences in the Charles E. Schmidt College of Science, our breadth of research encompasses a multitude of AI facets, drawing from diverse academic disciplines.
+Housed within the Center for Complex Systems in the Charles E. Schmidt College of Science, our breadth of research encompasses a multitude of AI facets, drawing from diverse academic disciplines.

 Our partnership with the Center for Future Mind amplifies our exploration into how AI intersects with cognitive sciences, delving into the evolving landscape of cognition.